orchestrator

 1. Go to Tenant > Settings.

-2. On the tenant's Settings page, select the Cloud Connections tab.
+2. Select the Cloud Connections tab.

 5. Add the cloud connection details applicable for the selected cloud provider, as specified above in the Requirements section: